rahul0705/rahul0705.github.io/_pages/projects/algorithm_detection_in_assembly.md

 section: projects
 ---

-During my senior year at [Purdue University](http://www.purdue.edu/) I had to opportunity to work on a research project in which we as a team had to detect algorithms in assembly using IDA Pro as a tool.
+During my senior year at [Purdue University](http://www.purdue.edu/) I had the opportunity to work on a research project in which we as a team had to detect algorithms in assembly using IDA Pro as a tool.
 We decided to work in a set of plugins that would help a user in identifying known algorithms within a binary.
 As we looked at this project we decided to come up with three different plugins.
 One plugin would be a proof of concept to detect Bubble Sort in a binary, the other two would be a generic approach.

 The first one was a signature approach in which each algorithm would be represented by a vector that would be unique to that algorithm, based of the assembly instructions, the count of back edges, and the amount of branches in a function.
 These would hopefully prove to be a unique identifier to an algorithm.
 There were some issues with false positives with this approach but with some more fine tuning this can prove to be quite accurate.